 - Wallace and Gromit, Chicken Run and Creature Comforts were all made in Bristol, home of the Oscar award-winning Aardman.
 Creature Comforts was inspired by Nick Park's visits to Bristol Zoo Gardens and features the voices of local Bristolians.

 - Eating out on a budget is a big part of student life.
 And Bristol does it brilliantly.
-OFM Best Budget Eats notables include The Bank Tavern’s legendary roasts, and back in 2017 Pigsty on Wapping Wharf and the Coconut Tree mini-chain have got mentions in the past too.
+OFM Best Budget Eats notables include The Bank Tavern’s legendary roasts and Pigsty on Wapping Wharf and the Coconut Tree mini-chain have got mentions in the past too.
 We can boast one of The Guardian's Britain’s 10 best budget eats too, Edna's Kitchen.

 - Birthplace of trip-hop and drum and bass, and home to legends Massive Attack and Roni Size, Bristol’s musical pulse beats day and night.
 And there are festivals to suit every taste, from Love Saves the Day to Bristol Harbour Festival.

 - Bristol is famed for engineering innovation from the ss Great Britain to Concorde, but did you know our city is also the birthplace of sweet-tooth favourites Ribena and the chocolate bar?

 - Bristol’s a big hitter when it comes to tech and innovation.
 At the heart of the Silicon Gorge Triangle, we’re #5 in Europe when it comes to top tech, innovation and research and brands including Just Eat, Sony, Amazon and Oracle call our city home.

 - Bristol has its own language.
 Well, accent, anyway.
 Bristolian is a very special dialect – one of the closest live accents to ancient English – and includes some unique words and phrases including: smooth (pronounced ‘smoove’, to stroke a pet), gurt lush (very good), and cheers drive (to thank a bus driver).
 There’s even a road called Cheers Drive to celebrate it.

 - Bristol is a hub for ethical business.
 From Triodos Bank to the Soil Association to Sustrans, our city attracts good eggs.
 And green start-ups grow and flourish here too.
 From packaging-free shops through to ethical options for everything from burgers to men’s grooming, we value our values.